Last updated on 11th September 2023

 For example, if the designer no longer wants to receive notifications after their part of the process is complete, they can simply turn off notifications.

 People who do opt for email notifications will receive every Project.co message directly to their inbox.
-And they can also reply from here too, for added convenience!
+And they can also reply from their inbox too, for added convenience!

 In addition, users can be grouped by their departments to make it easier to organise workloads both at a team and individual level.